 - if the results of consultation indicate that a review is necessary

 - if a Health and Safety Representative requests a review.

 You can review control measures using the same methods as the initial hazard identification step.

 Refer to page 18 of the How to manage work health and safety risks - Code of Practice and the case study on pages 22-27 for more information.

 Keeping records of your risk management process can assist in demonstrating potential compliance with work health and safety legislation.
 It can also help you to monitor the health and safety performance of your business.

 There are some specific record-keeping requirements in the WHS Regulations for some hazards, such as hazardous chemicals and asbestos.
 If such hazards are identified at your workplace, you must keep the relevant records for the time specified.

 The detail and extent of recording will depend on the size of your workplace and the potential for major work health and safety issues.

-Refer to pages 19 of the How to manage work health and safety risks - Code of Practice for more information on keeping records.
+Refer to page 19 of the How to manage work health and safety risks - Code of Practice for more information.